The 1967 BSA B40 WD,(GB)

 Thank's for that, Just need you to keep me on the straight and narrow.

-I have just found an old Motor-Cycle (blue un) article about the Victor trials bike that Jock Wilson built for Comerfords, out of a B44 1967 American enduro? bike.
-And he says that after playing with cams etc for a long time, he ended up using SS90 cams and C15 cam followers.
+I have just found an old Motor-Cycle (blue un) article about the BSA Victor trials bike that Jock Wilson built for Comerfords, out of a B44 1967 American enduro? bike.
+And he says that after playing with cams etc for a long time, he ended up using BSA SS90 cams and C15 cam followers.
 Much the same has you have just said!!
 So that's what I will start with them.

 Looking at the picture of the bike, it seems he used a square barrel and "turned it round" to match the head.